attrayadas/github-demo/README.md

 # github-demo
-I am doing these changes from github itself to uderstand about merge conflict
+making these changes in an another git branch.
+Yufff!